Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Nonlinear Contributions to the Observed Viscosity

-We now apply this equilibrium result to our nonequilibrium shear flow setup, and derive the relationship between the renormalized viscosity and observed viscosity.
-Since FNS derived Eq.~\eqref{eq:fns_viscosity} for an equilibrium fluid, it is naturally expected to hold only when the shear effect is sufficiently weak.
-As we will explicitly demonstrate in the next section (Sec.~\ref{sec6}), this near-equilibrium condition corresponds to the low-Reynolds-number regime, $Re \equiv \dot{\gamma}L^2/\nu_0 \ll 1$.
-Under this condition, we write down the effective equation of motion for the velocity fluctuations $\delta \bm{v}$ under shear flow:
+This is the standard incompressible FNS result for Model A, and the same expression is also obtained from MCT~\cite{Pomeau1975-ll}.
+See also Appendix~\ref{secF} for a discussion of the incompressible limit in fluctuating hydrodynamics.

-Here, the pressure $\hat{p}$ ensures the incompressibility condition $\bm{k} \cdot \delta \hat{\bm{v}} = 0$.
-Since this effective equation is linear, it can be solved analytically to find the steady-state correlation functions.
-For the transverse mode, the static correlation function $C_{TT}(\bm{k})$ is given by:
+For finite compressibility, the longitudinal contribution must be retained, and Eqs.~\eqref{eq:chen_rg_eta} and \eqref{eq:chen_rg_G} do not reduce to the simple square-root form of the incompressible FNS theory.
+In the comparison below, we solve these coupled RG equations numerically subject to the conditions

-with $\bm{k}_s = (k_x, k_y + \dot{\gamma} s k_x)$.
-Regarding the longitudinal mode, the incompressibility assumption in the FNS theory implies that density fluctuations are absent, leading to:
+We now apply these near-equilibrium RG results to our nonequilibrium shear flow setup and relate the renormalized viscosity to the observed viscosity.
+The RG equations, Eqs.~\eqref{eq:chen_rg_eta} and \eqref{eq:chen_rg_G}, were obtained in the absence of a mean shear.
+Therefore, the use of the resulting renormalized viscosities $\eta_{\rm ren}(k)$ and $\zeta_{\rm ren}(k)$ is restricted to the regime in which the shear-induced distortion of the fluctuations is perturbatively small.
+As we will show in Sec.~\ref{sec6}, this condition corresponds to the low-Reynolds-number regime, $Re \equiv \dot{\gamma}L^2/\nu_0 \ll 1$.
+Under this condition, the effect of uniform shear is incorporated by adding the shear-advection terms to the effective equations, Eqs.~\eqref{eq:renor_cont} and \eqref{eq:renor_ns}: